lcsmuller/jsmn-find/README.md

 # JSMN-FIND

-jsmn-find is a ANSI C add-on for the minimalistic JSON tokenizer [jsmn](https://github.com/zserge/jsmn), it offers a familiar and zero-allocation design.
-Its serializer counterpart counterpart can be found at [json-build](https://github.com/lcsmuller/json-build).
+jsmn-find is an ANSI C add-on for the minimalistic JSON tokenizer [jsmn](https://github.com/zserge/jsmn), it offers a familiar and zero-allocation design.
+Its serializer counterpart can be found at [json-build](https://github.com/lcsmuller/json-build).

 ## Dependencies